zhilizheng/SBayesRC/README.md

 rs1002 1 0 1 0
 rs1003 1 0 0 0
 ```
-**New** we also provide docker version for the users can't install the R package
+**New**: we also provided docker version for the users who can't install the R package
 ```
 # docker image address:  zhiliz/sbayesrc
 # We use Apptainer (formerly Singularity) as an example, the users can also use the container in Docker directly with the mapping volumes